COLONY STIMULATING FACTOR

 Neupogen is a prescription drug approved by the Food and Drug Administration (FDA) to help prevent febrile neutropenia (a lack of white blood cells, plus fever).
 If your white blood cell count is low due to chemotherapy for breast cancer, your doctor may prescribe Neupogen.
 Neupogen is also referred to by its drug name, Filgrastim.

-Neupogen is a biologic drug and a colony stimulating factor, or substance that induces the bone marrow to produce more white blood cells.
+Neupogen is a colony stimulating factor, or substance that induces the bone marrow to produce more white blood cells.
 Neupogen is believed to work by stimulating the production of white blood cells, which fight infection and fever.

 Prescribing information states that Neupogen should be administered once a day via a subcutaneous injection or intravenous infusion.